 Paul Viney, ACA VIC/TAS President & National Vice President, Director of FPPV

 Through the ACA VIC/TAS branch, Paul has led the development of a range of tools for the use of ACA members nationwide, such as the Time Cost Calculator and Salary Calculator to assist members in running effective, efficient and profitable practices.
 As President of the ACA VIC/TAS Committee, he is committed to facilitating stronger relationships with government and other key organisations in the construction industry; and working collaboratively with bodies such as the Australian Institute of Architects and ArchiTeam to achieve the best outcome for the profession.
 Paul has a special interest in the social conscience of architecture.
 Paul is Director of FPPV Architecture, Melbourne, Director of JAI Architecture, Thailand, and Director of Coop Himmelb(l)au Australia.

 Sarah Bennett, Member of ACA VIC/TAS Committee, Director of Six Degrees Architects

 Sarah is a Director of Six Degrees, with a focus on Finance and Business strategy.
 This year Sarah also joined the committee of management of the ACA Victoria/Tasmania branch.
 Holding a degree in Public Relations, Sarah previously worked as a publicist for various agencies and clients, including The Melbourne International Arts Festival, Heide Museum of Modern Art, and the Melbourne International Comedy Festival.
 While the arts held long appeal, the business of architecture is where Sarah feels at home.
 Her drive comes from supporting her peers every day to make the Melbourne she loves a more sustainable, respectful and bold place to be, with spaces and opportunities created for people to thrive.

-Please contact Katherine Ygosse at firstname.lastname@example.org for any questions about the event.
+Please contact Katherine Ygosse at email@example.com for any further information.